gcc-robotics/robot-motion-planning-labs/_posts/2014-07-01-lab1-why-marek-is-awesome.md

         $ source ~/turtlebot/devel/setup.bash

 * Now we run the launch file using roslaunch. roslaunch is a tool that starts multiple nodes.
-Type or copy paste the following two commands:
+Type or copy paste the following command:

         $ roslaunch turtlebot_bringup minimal.launch